iotaledger/tips/text/0019-milestone-payload/0019-milestone-payload.md

 ## Syntactical validation

 - `Parents` of the payload must match `Parents` of the encapsulating _Message_.
+- PoW score:
+  - If `Next Pow Score` is zero, `Next PoW Score Milestone Index` must also be zero.
-- `Next PoW Score Milestone Index` should be larger than the current milestone index if `Next Pow Score` is different than 0.
-Else, it should be 0.
+  - Otherwise `Next PoW Score Milestone Index` must be larger than `Index Number`.
 - Keys:
   - `Keys Count` must be at least the _Signature Threshold_ and at most the number of _Applicable Public Keys_ for the current milestone index.
   - `Keys` must be sorted in lexicographical order.